Scopsula/Labyrinth/README.md

 - Create a directory with the proceeding level number
 - Add files path and wall with your 10x5 tiles
 - Optinally add match file to match an internal character with a tile
+- Entities will eventually be able to be added without any code modifications

 The default tile set is loosely based on the backrooms.
 Made on Linux, may work on other systems